jobinson99/EV-KuaFu/readme.md

 created by: jobinson99(jobinson99@hotmail.com) 20190504

+## Introduction

-The doce is the process of a electrical vehicle assemblement from the scratch and the improvement and reformation technology of the present.
+Electrical Vehicle Kuafu is project to produce an electrical vehicle, including the design, the process of a electrical vehicle assemblement from the scratch and the improvement and reformation of the present technology.

 ## Preparation